symphonycms/factory/README.md

 - layouts to create single or multicolumn designs
 - snippets to create common layout elements like articles, forms, buttons, tables, dialogs and more
 - content structure and typography
-- a universal Symphony network navigation bar
+- a universal Symphony Network navigation bar

-[Symphony Bootstrap](http://symphonycms.github.com/bootstrap/) is freely available for all Symphony network sites as a [Git repository](https://github.com/symphonycms/bootstrap/).
+[Symphony Bootstrap](http://symphonycms.github.com/bootstrap/) is freely available for all Symphony Network sites as a [Git repository](https://github.com/symphonycms/bootstrap/).
 Also, the new default workspace will be based on a modified version of the main layout.

 ## Funding